 The Corporation, C&M and the Foundation are all parties to a series of transactions entered into to finance the construction of the CSC.
 By consummating these transactions, the Corporation will be able to garner the benefit of certain New Market Tax Credit ("NMTC") enhanced financing to partially fund the construction of the CSC.
 The NMTC program was established pursuant to federal legislation in the year 2000 and is administered through the CDFI Fund of the United States Department of the Treasury.
 The purpose of the NMTC program is to provide an incentive for businesses to invest in projects being built or operated in low income communities.
-To be considered eligible, various criteria must be met pertaining to the project itself (in this case, the construction and operation of the CSC), as well as the participating entities themselves (in this case, the Corporation, C&M, the Foundation and certain other unrelated investor entities).
+To be considered eligible, various criteria must be met pertaining to the project itself (in this case, the Corporation, C&M, the Foundation and certain other unrelated investor entities).